ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Introduction

 Building on the above analysis, in this paper, we propose \textbf{ControlThinker}, a novel framework that enhances controllable image generation through improved visual reasoning.
 As shown in Fig.~\ref{fig:figure1}, our ControlThinker employs a ``comprehend-then-generate" paradigm to effectively mine the latent semantics of control images.
-Specifically, rather than directly feeding the control image and text prompt into the image generator, we first leverage the modern MLLM, Qwen2.5-VL-7B~\cite{bai2025qwen25vltechnicalreport}, as an interpreter to explore the latent semantics in the control image, guided by the interaction with the input text prompt.
-However, in practice, we observe that prompting our MLLM for zero-shot comprehension fails to effectively mine latent semantics, as the model tends to be distracted by the dominant dark background or the unique styles of control images.
-To incentivize the visual reasoning capability in MLLM for comprehending control images, we curate a small-scale visual reasoning dataset specifically for control images and fine-tune the MLLM using both supervised (SFT) and reinforcement (RFT) techniques.
+Specifically, rather than directly feeding the control image and text prompt into the image generator, we first leverage the modern MLLM, Qwen2.5-VL-7B~\cite{bai2025qwen25vltechnicalreport}, as an interpreter to comprehend the latent semantics in the control image and the input text prompt.
+However, in practice (Fig.~\ref{fig:figure3}), zero-shot prompting of the MLLM often fails to extract reliable latent semantics, owing to the inherently abstract, edge-only nature of control images (e.g., Canny edge maps).
+To incentivize the visual reasoning capability in MLLM for comprehending control images, we design a data construction pipeline and propose \textbf{ControlThink-50K}, a high-quality visual reasoning CoT dataset specifically for control images.
+Meanwhile, we develop a two stage training paradigm to fine-tune the MLLM using both supervised (SFT) and reinforcement (RFT) techniques.
 After training, the MLLM can generate insightful chains of thought and produce enriched text prompts with dense semantics.
-Afterward, such enriched text prompts, together with the control image, are fed into the generator to synthesize the target image.
-Despite not tuning the generator, overall performance improves significantly, demonstrating that our ControlThinker effectively unlocks the potential of pre-trained text-to-image models.
-Additionally, while the enriched text prompts exhibit significantly increased semantic density, they are still influenced by the uncertainty stemming from the inherent lack of detail in control images.
+Afterwards, such enriched text prompts, together with the control image, are fed into the generator to synthesize the target image.
+Despite not tuning the generator, overall performance improves significantly, demonstrating that our ControlThinker effectively unlocks the potential of pre-trained generation models.
+Additionally, while the enriched text prompts exhibit significantly increased semantic density, they are still influenced by the uncertainty stemming from the inherent lack of details in control images.
 To address this, we further expand the exploration of visual reasoning by sampling multiple reasoning trajectories from the MLLM and selecting the optimal one using a metric-based output reward model (ORM).